Fedoms/Fedoms/README.md

-## Welcome to DeveloperWay's GitHub page! 🔥

-Hello Devs, Welcome, Willkommen, Dobrodošli, Hoş geldin, Benvenuti, to my Github Page!
+## Hello Devs, Welcome, Willkommen, Dobrodošli, Hoş geldin, Benvenuti, to my Github Page!

 I'm Omar, a seasoned Mobile Developer specializing in Android Development with Kotlin and proficient in low-code development using Outsystems.